-As mentioned earlier, it is recommended to perform the preliminary assessment of property tax increment during Step 1 (Initiation) of the implementation process, followed by a refinement and reassessment before starting Step 3 (Public Hearing and Adoption).
-This preliminary assessment helps port authorities to evaluate if the cash flows will be sufficient to service the debt that they are committing to the specific project.
+As mentioned earlier, the preliminary assessment of TRZ revenue should be performed during Step 1 (Initiation) of the implementation process, followed by a refinement and reassessment before starting Step 3 (Public Hearing and Adoption).
+This preliminary assessment helps port authorities to evaluate if the cash flows will be sufficient to service the debt to which they are committing.
 The assessment is similar to the one performed for other types of TRZs.

-The preliminary assessment of property tax increment requires a significant amount of data.
+The preliminary assessment of TRZ revenues requires a significant amount of data.
 Therefore, developing solid stakeholder relations and identifying champions among them is critical to facilitate data collection.
-Socioeconomic data and real property data are the two datasets that are required for performing a preliminary assessment (see Figure 7).
-The result of the assessment will be a set of annual cash flows, along with the total revenue generated by the TRZ during its entire period of operation.
+Figure 4 shows the two datasets needed to perform the preliminary assessment: socioeconomic data and real property data.
+The final result of the assessment will be a set of annual cash flows, along with the total revenue generated by the TRZ during its entire period of operation.